cyberillithid/unseptbium/docs/blocks/gas.md

 This warrants extra meditation on how the blasphemous unit of
 $\mathrm{\dfrac{mol^{7/3}\,K}{J^{2/3}\,kg^{2/3}\,\mathcal{l}}}$
-appears in the current form.
+appears in the current form (obviously, the same way `ln (P/P0)` works in commonly-used entropy definition)